 Addiction Rehabilitation Program

 Patients involved in the Addiction Rehabilitation Program meet with a dietitian in a group setting twice a month.
 The dietitian reviews strategies to improve diet for overall better health.

 The dietitians at Emerson are involved in many community programs.
 Lectures are offered to local women’s groups, elder programs, school programs, various support groups and local corporations.
 Dietitians also participate in many community health fairs for various age groups.

 Community Health and Wellness Classes

-A variety of nutrition-related programs, taught by registered dietitians, are offered at Emerson Hospital in Concord.
+A variety of nutrition-related programs, taught by registered dietitians, are offered at the Emerson Wellness Center for Mind and Body in Concord.
 Classes are provided every fall and spring.